 As your body breaks down complex carbs, energy is released at a steady pace, giving you fuel in the short and medium-term to fight pregnancy fatigue.
-Pairing complex carbs with protein causes an ever slower burn, making the energy last longer and keeping you feeling full for longer (4).
+Pairing complex carbs with protein causes an even slower burn, making the energy last longer and keeping you feeling full for longer (4).
 Limit your intake of simple carbohydrates (also called refined carbs) like sugar and white flour, which burn quickly and cause energy spikes and drops.

 Good sources of complex carbs are:

 - whole grains (including brown rice and pasta)

 - fresh fruit and vegetables (particularly starchy vegetables such as sweet potatoes, corn, green peas, and parsnips)

 - legumes like beans, peas, and lentils (4)